Farewell Paris, Hello London!

 |

-Burmese winner of the Nobel Peace Prize, Daw Aung San Suu Kyi, is released from house arrest by the military junta in Myanmar.
+On 10th July the Burmese opposition leader and Nobel Peace Prize winner, Aung San Suu Kyi, is released from house arrest by the military junta in Myanmar.

 Bosnian Serbs take over Srebrenica on 11th July, despite its designation as a "safe area" by the United Nations.
-Up to 8,000 men are massacred.
+More than 8,000 Muslim men and boys are massacred.

 Robbie Williams leaves Take That on 17th July.

-Charlie Rich, the country singer best-known for his hits Behind Closed Doors and The Most Beautiful Girl, dies on 25th July.
+Charlie Rich, the country singer best known for his hits Behind Closed Doors and The Most Beautiful Girl, dies on 25th July, aged 62.

 The fighting in Chechnya comes to end.
 The Russians and the Chechnyans sign an accord on 30th July which guarantees the province the "broadest form of statehood" short of independence.